eduvpn/discovery/README.md

     $ git pull

+Modify `server_list.json` to add/remove servers.
+Look at the other entries on how to do this exactly.
+More documentation will be added in the near future.

-To generate the (new) discovery files.
-These are generated from the `secure_internet.json` and `institute_access.json` until such time we no longer have to maintain the "old" discovery.
-Then we can directly modify `server_list.json`.
-The `organization_list.json` is generated from the SAML metadata fetched from the federations.
-This is cached in the `cache/` directory.
+The `organization_list.json` file is generated from the SAML metadata fetched from the URLs mentioned in the `server_list.json`.
+These files are cached in the `cache/` directory.
 You probably need to delete those regularly in order to sync up with any added/removed IdPs.

     $ ./generate.sh